a roasted cob of corn in an outstretched arm in the foreground with a scene from the Minnesota State Fair in the background

 The perennial favorite pork chop on a stick is a good example of a lean protein option.
 Turkey legs and steak kabobs are also available.
 For other protein-based meals, look for phrases like “charbroiled,” “grilled” and “roasted” in descriptions for a tip-off that they may be a smarter pick.

-5 ideas for feeling a little better after a trip to the fair
+5 ideas for less regret after the fair

 Here are a few more ways you can enjoy the fair with less regret and fewer calories:

-• Start with exercise: Set a timer or keep an eye on a step-counter and eat only after you’ve hit a goal.
-Wear comfortable clothes and shoes, so you’re more likely to keep moving.
+2. Start with exercise: Set a timer or keep an eye on a step-counter and eat only after you’ve hit a goal.
+Wear comfortable shoes and clothes, so you’re more likely to keep moving.

-• Scope out all options: Before you buy anything, visit all the booths offering things on your wish list.
+3. Scope out all options: Before you buy anything, visit all the booths offering things on your wish list.
 Skip the one that looks least enticing.
 Save the calories — and the money.
+Remember to avoid things that may trigger your allergies.

 Labor Day resolution